-51⁄2% Convertible Subordinated Notes
+51/2% Convertible Subordinated Notes

 In June 2000, Akamai issued \$300.0 million of 51/2% convertible subordinated notes due July 1, 2007 for aggregate net proceeds of approximately \$290.2 million (net of initial purchaser fees and other offering expenses of \$9.8 million).
 As of December 31, 2004, the Company had \$56.6 million in aggregate principal amount of its 51/2% convertible subordinated notes outstanding.
 The 51/2% convertible subordinated notes are convertible at any time into the Company's common stock at a conversion price of \$115.47 per share (equivalent to 8.6603 shares of common stock per \$1,000 principal amount of 51/2% convertible subordinated notes), subject to adjustment in certain events.
-In the event of a change of control, Akamai may be required to repurchase the 51⁄2% convertible subordinated notes at a repurchase price of 100% of the principal amount plus accrued interest.
-Interest on the 51/2% convertible subordinated notes began to accrue as of the issue date and is payable semiannually on January 1 and July 1 of each year, commencing on January 1, 2001.
-The 51⁄2 convertible subordinated notes are unsecured obligations and are subordinated to all existing and future senior indebtedness of Akamai.
+In the event of a change of control, Akamai may be required to repurchase the 51/2% convertible subordinated notes at a repurchase price of 100% of the principal amount plus accrued interest.
+Interest on the 51/2% convertible subordinated notes are unsecured obligations and are subordinated to all existing and future senior indebtedness of Akamai.
 Deferred financing costs of \$9.8 million, including underwriting fees and other offering expenses, for the 51/2% convertible subordinated notes are being amortized over the term of the notes.
 For the year ended December 31, 2004, amortization of deferred financing costs was approximately \$543,000 and for each of the years ended December 31, 2003 and 2002, amortization of deferred financing costs was approximately \$1.4 million, respectively.

 During the year ended December 31, 2004, in individually negotiated transactions, the Company repurchased an aggregate of \$131.5 million in principal amount of its outstanding 51/2% convertible subordinated notes for total cash payments of \$133.9 million.
 The purchase prices ranged between \$1,018.00 and \$1,023.57 for each \$1,000 in principal amount repurchased.
-Additionally, in February 2004, the Company commenced a tender offer to repurchase up to \$101.0 million in aggregate principal amount of its outstanding 51⁄2 convertible subordinated notes at a purchase price between \$1,000 and \$1,005 for each \$1,000 of principal amount tendered.
+Additionally, in February 2004, the Company commenced a tender offer to repurchase up to \$101.0 million in aggregate principal amount of its outstanding 51/2% convertible subordinated notes at a purchase price between \$1,000 and \$1,005 for each \$1,000 of principal amount tendered.
 In March 2004, the Company amended the tender offer to increase the maximum price at which it was willing to repurchase the 51/2% convertible subordinated notes to \$1,012.50 per \$1,000 principal amount of the notes.
 Pursuant to the tender offer, in March 2004, the Company repurchased \$37.9 million in aggregate principal amount of the 51/2% convertible subordinated notes for a total cash payment of \$38.3 million.
 The purchase price was \$1,012.50 for each \$1,000 of principal amount tendered.
 For the year ended December 31, 2004, the Company amortized the outstanding deferred financing costs relating the repurchased notes and the premium paid of \$2.5 million and \$2.8 million, respectively, to loss on early extinguishment of debt.
 Additionally, the Company incurred \$1.5 million of advisory services and offering expenses in connection with the tender offer and repurchases, which is included in loss on early extinguishment of debt.